rredford/YouTubeDataToRSS/README.md

 6: in "Select data to include", click "All YouTube data included"\
 7: click "deselect all" then select "subscriptions", then click "OK"\
 8: click "Next Step"\
-9: Make sure "Export once" is selected, your preferred arcive file format, then click "Create export"\
+9: Make sure "Export once" is selected, your preferred archive file format, then click "Create export"\
 10: wait for it to show download link, or wait for email with download link.\
 11: download and extract subscriptions.json file.